GoogleChrome/web.dev/src/site/content/en/blog/profiling-web-audio-apps-in-chrome/index.md

   - hongchanchoi
 ---

-You reached this documentation probably because you're developing on an app that uses the Web Audio API and experienced some unexpected glitches such as popping noises from the output.
+You reached this documentation probably because you're developing an app that uses the Web Audio API and experienced some unexpected glitches such as popping noises from the output.
 You might already be involved in a [crbug.com](https://crbug.com) discussion and a Chrome engineer asked you to